felixhasse/chexpert-iml/README.md

     └───ManualMask

 ```
+### General
+Training the models takes quite long, so we recommend to use a GPU for training.
+However, even on powerful GPUs, training may take several hours to finish.
+By default the name of the trained model will include some hyperparameters.
+You can add a
+prefix to the default name using the --prefix flag in the command line or specify your own name using the --name flag.
+Tensorboard can be used to track the progress and results of training.
+The logs are saved to the /runs directory.
+The trained models are saved in the /models directory
 ### Setting up the Python Environment

 You can set up a python virtual environment using the 'requirements.txt' file in the project directory by running